 On January 11, more than 75 dignitaries including educators, politicians, philanthropists, and parents, attended the ribbon-cutting ceremony at Brookdale’s Lincroft campus, where the program is housed.

 Former Lt.
-Governor Kim Guadagno, Matawan-Aberden Superintendent of Schools Joseph Majka, Right Your Life President Kathleen Loures, interim Brookdale David Stout, were present.
+Governor Kim Guadagno, Matawan-Aberdeen Superintendent of Schools Joseph Majka, Right Your Life President Kathleen Loures, interim Brookdale David Stout, were present.
 Additionally in attendance were representatives from the Brookdale Board of Trustees; the Monmouth County Board of Chosen Freeholders; the Matawan Aberdeen School District; and the New Jersey Department of Education.

 “Everyday heroes are those people who see a problem and refuse to stand there and let it happen,” said Stout.
-“I want to thank the all of the everyday heroes who made this happen, and welcome these deserving students to our campus with open arms.
-You will have a learning environment that is beautiful, safe and provides all the support you need to continue your education.
+“I want to thank the all of the everyday heroes who made this happen and welcome these deserving students to our campus with open arms.
+You will have a learning environment that is beautiful, safe, and provides all the support you need to continue your education.
 It is an incredible honor for Brookdale to be a part of this.”

-“Not only is it providing academics, it’s providing social emotional support in a caring environment.
-So you are getting both the academics and the social emotional support, because I think it’s essential that while a student is going through recovery that they are removed from the environment that they were in.
+“Not only is it providing academics, it’s providing social-emotional support in a caring environment.
+So you are getting both the academics and the social-emotional support because I think it’s essential that while a student is going through recovery that they are removed from the environment that they were in.
 This is an opportunity to do that, which I think will lead to success,” Majka said.

 The school was funded through Gov. Chris Christie’s opioid legislation.
 The district applied for a grant, which it received from the state through the Department of Education for $1.3 million, according to Majka.
 The program was developed over the last two years with frequent collaborative planning.